-Creative workshop on masculinities, health and social justice (7-12 hrs).
+Creative workshops on masculinities, health & social justice

-The workshop also includes a creative segment, consisting of: a) guided personal writing/creation on topics relevant to the workshop, b) small group feedback on pieces in progress, and c) a culminating evening open mic event for the sharing of personal stories and reflections.
-The open mic can be made open to a broader audience.
+These workshops use curated sets of MSP videos of men's stories to spark discussion on masculinities in relation to key health and social justice issues.
+The workshops include didactic content, participatory activities, and a creative segment which includes: a) guided personal writing/creation, b) small group feedback on works in progress, and c) a culminating evening event for the sharing of personal stories, which can be made open to a broader audience.

 “This was the first time I have really shared my experience of my own masculinity in a public way.
 I was able to explore the pain I have around my masculinity, discover my own healing process, and then share this process with my community.
 Being able to share in such a brutally honest and vulnerable way was an effective approach to presenting my experience with the community.”

 “It was liberating to speak to a common experience that is an unspoken reality for most men.”

 We provide action resources, training, and coaching to help campuses and organizations create new original Men’s Story Project productions.

 - The MSP Training Guide, License, and Storyteller Contract